camel express Blog

 Sahara Desert ~ Out of the Comfort Zone

 OMG!!!
-When I heeded the call to come to Egypt, not only fulfilling a lifelong dream to see the Land of Pharohs that has tickled my imagination, as it does with so many people, and also delve into my research-writing sabbatical, I never anticipated the way I spent the last 3 days.
+When I heeded the call to come to Egypt, not only fulfilling a lifelong dream to see the Land of the Pharaohs that has tickled my imagination, (as it has for so many), and also delve into my research-writing sabbatical, I never anticipated the way I spent the last 3 days.

-It began to feel like an all-inclusive, with 5-star hospitality, as Mahmood oversaw every detail of the trip: driving, cooking, setting up, tearing down, and showing us many details about the foreign envvironment we found ourselves immersed in ~ allowing us to focus on the strange beauty evoking unspeakable sensations.
-The variety of experiences in landscape of the Sahara Desert can no way be conveyed through words or photographs ~ although I am trying!
+It soon began to feel like an all-inclusive cruise, with 5-star hospitality, as Mahmood, who turned out to be the backbone of the trip, oversaw every detail of the trip: driving, cooking, setting up & tearing down the campsite each day, as well as showing and explaining many details about this strange environment we found ourselves immersed in.
+This allowed us to simply focus on the unusual beauty ~ evoking unspeakable sensations.
+The variety of experiences in the landscape of the Sahara Desert can by no means be fully conveyed through words or photographs ~ although I’m trying!

 Joan and Lupe both have a spiritual vibe, and have read a number of the same books as myself, which is why I was excited for them to be part of the experience.
-Conversation was rich.
+In fact, Joan had his twenty-ninth birthday while we were together, so I gave him my copy of the new Biogeometry book I’ve been carrying around.
+He was thrilled.
+The conversation was rich.
 We meditated together.
 And I shared some of my Egyptian-inspired power poses, which really amped up the vibe in what is already a highly conductive environment, with all the sand and crystalline rock formations.
-And this conductive environment was favorable for working on book ideas, as ideas continued to roll in, transform, and get clarified on how to put them into writing.

-One of the intriguing things about this area of the Sahara we were in is that it is referred to as the White Desert.
+One of the intriguing things about the area of the Sahara we were in is that it is referred to as the White Desert.
 Blanched white rock and amazing sculpted edifices are found randomly as remnants of when the Sahara had been an oceanic seabed ... before becoming a lush rainforest ... then its current state as a desert.
-It feels so ancient and as if it has stories to tell.
+The White Desert looks like snow has fallen, and then pushed into snowbanks (see pics).
+Everything here feels so ancient with deep stories to tell.
 None of us in the group wanted to leave and return to the intense urban environment of Cairo.
-But as we drove back, I started thinking seriously of returning one day (after completing the book) to bring a group to this experience, (along with the other amazing features of Egypt).
+But as we drove back, I started thinking seriously of returning one day (after completing the book) to bring a group to this experience, (along with the other amazing adventures in Egypt).

-Back in Cairo now, my mind is now turning to finally making the trip to Alexandria, around which my anticipation has been building since treading a book while here about its history over the past 2000 years as an intellectual epi-centre with many high point ~ and equally low points that eventually extinguished its prominence.
-Nonetheless, they’ve built a New Library of Alexandria I plan to visit, and I’m hoping to scuba dive down to visit some of the remnants of the old Alexandria.
+Back in Cairo now, my mind is turning to finally making the trip to Alexandria.
+My anticipation has been building since reading a book here of its history over the past 2500 years, as a cultural and academic epi-centre with many high points ~ and equally low points, including the burning of the Great Library, which eventually extinguished its prominence.
+They’ve apparently built a New Library of Alexandria which I plan to visit, along with the hope of scuba diving down to see some of the remnants of the ancient Alexandria.

 #9) Blog Date: Nov.
 28, 2023